Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/risk-and-security-overlay.md

 # Risk and Security Overlay

 The ArchiMate standard explicitly defined itself to be extensible.
-One of the main building blocks to support this goal is the ability for individuals to develop ArchiMate "overlays" these are extended specifications of ArchiMate using basic ArchiMate building blocks to allow for more expressiveness.
-An example of such an overlay is specifically important for threat modeling: the ArchiMate risk and security overlay.
-This overlay has become part of ...
-The white paper updated for ArchiMate 3.1 can be found here.
+One of the main building blocks to support this goal is the ability for individuals to develop ArchiMate "overlays"; extended specifications of ArchiMate using basic ArchiMate building blocks to allow for more expressiveness.
+An example of such an overlay is especially important for threat modeling: the ArchiMate risk and security overlay. [[1]](#references)

 This chapter will outline the theoretical foundation, main building blocks as well as practical examples of the overlay.
 In what follows we will introduce each individual risk management concept and how it is mapped to the ArchiMate standard.
 Note: this entire sub-chapter includes definitions and concepts directly from the risk and security overlay whitepaper.
 However, this white paper was written about risk management at a higher level, not specifically cyber security threat modelling.
 We will therefore focus more on the relevant components.

-See table for more definitions. please sync?please
+See table for more definitions.

 ## Mapping Risk and Security concepts to ArchiMate